vikingeducation/prep_basics/test-yourself-answers.md

 #### Why might you need to add onto your `$PATH` variable?

-You might need to add onto your $PATH variable so an application can be found and run in the command <line class=""></line>
+You might need to add onto your $PATH variable so an application can be found and run in the command line.
 *Contributed by [Richard Peterson](https://github.com/webbuyrich)*

 #### What are alias commands?